 In 2018, Reprieve introduced a 12-month Paid Internship for the first time, which we hope to continue subject to funding.
 We worked with the Social Mobility Foundation to target the most talented people from less-privileged backgrounds and sought to provide a stepping stone to a career in the human rights or legal profession.

 Reprieve currently works with four law firms to provide secondments for trainee solicitors.
 Seats at Reprieve can be either 3 or 6 months and our brilliant trainees make a huge contribution to our UK litigation.
 To learn more, please get in touch with: Simone.Abel@reprieve.org.uk.

 Reprieve collaborates with law schools to enable students to work with Reprieve over the summer – in 2016 we hosted 2 US law school students and in 2017 we hosted 7 law school students.
 If you are interested in a summer placement with Reprieve through your law school, please get in touch with firstname.lastname@example.org.

 Reprieve is not able to provide direct funding.
 We ask applicants to seek sponsorship from law school-funds and other public interest funding initiatives.

 For law students, Reprieve offers 12-month fellowships at our London office for those who have secured external funding and are eligible to work in the UK.

 The fellowships normally run for one year and the fellows typically work within the casework team on a full time basis.
 If you are interested in becoming a Reprieve fellow please see more information about it here.

-Reprieve assists the Louisiana Capital Assistance Center in the USA to identify suitable volunteers to join their programme.
-We believe that the LCAC’s work is vital and furthers the charitable objects of Reprieve by asssisting in challenging the use of the death penalty.
-Their programme places volunteers in capital defense offices in the USA.
+While we do not have volunteers ourselves, Reprieve assists the Louisiana Capital Assistance Center in the USA to identify suitable volunteers to join their programme.
+LCAC’s work is vital in challenging the use of the death penalty and their programme offers placements in capital defense offices in the USA.
 More information about that can be found here.